CesiumGS/3d-tiles/specification/Metadata/1.0.0/README.md

 ##### Numbers

-Numeric types (integers and floating point numbers) are encoded as follows:
+Numeric types are encoded as follows:

 Name|Description
 --|--